psimsa/oig_cloud_mcp/README.md

 - **OIG Tools**: `get_basic_data`, `get_extended_data`, and `get_notifications` are provided and return mock data for testing
 - **StreamableHTTP Transport**: Modern, scalable HTTP-based transport with SSE support

+## Security Features

+This release adds basic security protections for live authentication:

+- Whitelist: Only users listed in `whitelist.txt` are permitted to request authentication and use the tools.
+Add your OIG Cloud email (one per line) to `whitelist.txt` located in the project root.

+- Rate limiting: Repeated failed authentication attempts are tracked per-user and will temporarily lock the account using an exponential backoff strategy (defaults: 3 failures -> initial 10s lockout, doubling up to 30s).

+These protections are implemented for single-process deployments and are intended to be a minimal, easily-understood safety mechanism.
+For production you should replace the in-memory rate-limiter with a central store such as Redis so lockouts persist across processes and machines.

 ## Available Tools

 `get_basic_data` - Fetches a real-time snapshot of the PV system and returns the mock payload from `sample-response.json` in the `data` field.